RustamIrzaev/source-code-scanner/README.md

 At this moment, the list of ignored folders are hardcoded:
 ".idea", ".git", "node_modules", "obj", "bin", "build", "out", "dist".

-However, you can change this directly from the code - see `exclude_folders_embedded` variable in `main.rs` file.
+However, you can change this directly from the code - see `hardcoded.rs` file for a `EXCLUDE_FOLDERS_EMBEDDED` slice.

 ## License